Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 January 26, 2023 Written by Jill Harness and Edited by Peter Liss

-If you are accused of stealing in California, the charges will be filed as either grand theft or petty theft, depending on the value of the goods stolen.
+If you are accused of stealing something in California, the charges can be filed as either grand theft or petty theft, depending on the value of the goods.
 Grand theft, also known as grand larceny, occurs when stolen property is valued at $950 or more, whereas petty theft is charged when the value is lower.
-If you have been accused of this criminal offense, speak with a theft attorney as soon as possible
+If you have been accused of this criminal offense, speak with a grand theft attorney in Vista as soon as possible.

-Under Penal Code 487 (PC), there are some situations where grand theft charges may be filed even if the value of the stolen property was below $950.
+Under Penal Code 487 (PC), there are some situations where a grand theft crime may be filed even if the stolen property was worth less than $950.
 If the theft involves taking fruit, vegetables, nuts, or fowl from a farm or orchard, the property only needs to be valued at $250 to be grand larceny.
 The illegal taking of a firearm is always grand theft, regardless of the weapon’s value.
-Finally, anyone accused of taking property directly from another person’s hand or body will be charged with grand theft, regardless of the property’s value.
+Finally, due to the increased danger and violation of bodily autonomy, anyone accused of taking property directly from another person’s hand or body will be charged with grand theft, regardless of the property’s value.

 Similarly, while most people think of taking money and goods, theft laws also cover the taking of services.
 For example, you could be charged with grand theft if you went to a high-end spa and got thousands of dollars worth of massages, manicures, facials, and other services before running out the door without paying.